apavlovics/lobby-api/README.md

 # Evolution Gaming Lobby API

-This sample application implements a server for a JSON-based lobby API over WebSocket.
+This sample application exposes a server for a JSON-based lobby API over WebSocket.
+There are two implementations available: Akka-based one (see `akka` module) and Cats-based one (see `cats` module).
+Both implementations adhere to the same protocol, so from a consumer point of view they are equal.

 ## System Requirements